 Hobbies like aquascaping will encourage you to stretch your limits of creativity and imagination.
-Aquascaping also positively impacts kids, really spurs on their curiosity, and keeps their creative juices flowing.
+Aquascaping also positively impacts kids, really spurs their curiosity, and keeps their creative juices flowing.

-An aquascaping aquarium located at the focal point of any room brings beautiful ambiance.
+An aquascaping aquarium located at the focal point of any room brings a beautiful ambiance.
 Watching the breathtaking view of the aquascape lowers blood pressure and calms the mind.

 Building the aquarium will keep you physically active.
 When you devote yourself to some sort of hobby, you learn to take on new challenges.